 1. Open Finder, then press Command + K to connect to a server

 2. In the Server Address field, enter

 afp://<IP of Datto device>/

-6. Open up System Preferences and navigate to the TimeMachine section.
+5. Open System Preferences and navigate to Time Machine.

 2. Run the following command in Terminal: